lanl/LaGriT/docs/pages/tutorial/lagrit_introduction/step_02.md

 ## Create a new mesh object with points to connect

-The **connect** command will create connectivity from a cloud of points.
+The [**'connect'**](https://lanl.github.io/LaGriT/pages/docs/commands/CONNECT1.html) command will create connectivity from a cloud of points.
 There should be no duplicate points and the **imt** material should be a single value.
 The point distribution will impact the success of a connected tet mesh.
 A point distribution where spacing varies from very small to very large can result in high aspect ratios and boundary problems.
 This hex mesh provides structured regular spacing and is topologically consistent and will result in success.

 Copy the hex points into a new mesh object, this removed the connectivity so new elements cat be created.